Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q4: What does the woman’s dilemma convey about the theme of generosity in the poem?

-A4: The woman’s reluctance to share, even in a small way, underscores the theme of generosity and highlights the consequences of selfishness in the narrative.
+A4: The woman’s reluctance to share, even in a small way, highlights the theme of generosity and the consequences of selfishness in the narrative.

 Extract 3: Stanza 13